-25. Wherever a period is mentioned within which something must be done in terms of this Act, the expropriating authority may, on written request and good cause shown by the relevant owner or relevant holder of a right in property or other interested or affected person, as the case may be, from time to time extend that period for a further period or periods as may be reasonable in the circumstances.
+- 23. (1) An expropriating authority may extend any period, which is applicable to persons mentioned in paragraphs (a) and (b), in terms of this Act on written request and good cause shown: - (a) The relevant owner or holder of a right or other interested or affected person for a further period or periods as may be reasonable in the circumstances.